cvidalch1/challenge-devops/README.md

       vmImage: $(vmImageName)
 ```

-After that you can run the Pipelines
+Then you are ready to run Pipelines

 3. Publish API in API Management
 Using "challenge.openapi.yaml" you can import it.
 To use the ingress as a backend use the following command to get the internal IP load balancer: